mindfullMellow/Crytpo-Carousel/README.md

-# 📌 CRYPTO CAROSEUL
+# 📌 CRYPTO CAROUSEL

 ## 📝 Description

-This is a carousel that contains the details, tokenomics and tags of my favourite cryptocurrencies (safe to say: any coin on this carousel is on my watchlist😂).It is built with HTML, CSS, JAVASCRIPT and PYTHON technologies.This component also uses the swiper js framework for the pagination effect.
+This is a carousel that contains the details, tokenomics, and tags of my favorite cryptocurrencies (safe to say: any coin on this carousel is on my watchlist 😂).
+It is built with HTML, CSS, JavaScript, and Python technologies.
+This component also uses the Swiper JS framework for the pagination effect.

 ## 🚀 Features

 - Easy to use
 - Displays live market tokenomics
-- Only used on bigger screens (i.e laptops and computers)
+- Only used on bigger screens (i.e., laptops and computers)
 - **NOT RESPONSIVE**

-## 📦 Tech Stacks
+## 📦 Tech Stack

 - HTML
-- CSS(for styling)
+- CSS (for styling)
-- SWIPER js framework (for pagination effect)
+- Swiper JS framework (for pagination effect)
-- JAVASCRIPT (ES15)
+- JavaScript (ES15)
-- Hosted PYTHON server for fetching live market data
+- Hosted Python server for fetching live market data
-- PYTHON file (app.py) to fetch each cryptocurrency profile pic
+- Python file (app.py) to fetch each cryptocurrency profile pic

 ## 🔧 How It Works

 1. Click on the website link
-2. Refresh the browser if the live market data are still not displayed (not my fault.. its all on render)
+2. Refresh the browser if the live market data is still not displayed (not my fault... it's all on render)
-3. Scroll endlessly to view the top Cryptocurrency on my watchlist..maybe add them to your portfoilo 🤑🤝 (THIS IS NOT A FINANCIAL ADVICE )
+3. Scroll endlessly to view the top cryptocurrencies on my watchlist... maybe add them to your portfolio 🤑🤝 (THIS IS NOT FINANCIAL ADVICE)

 ## ⚙️ Python Backend Server

-The live market tokenomic data of each cryptocurrency on this carousel is fecth through a simple python server which i have use on some of my other projects(feel free.. to check them out )
+The live market tokenomic data of each cryptocurrency on this carousel is fetched through a simple Python server, which I have used in some of my other projects (feel free to check them out).

-- The server pulls the data from coingecko API and make them available to the frontend through Javascript
+- The server pulls the data from the CoinGecko API and makes it available to the frontend through JavaScript.
-- For privacy reasons the Python server isn't open-sourced
+- For privacy reasons, the Python server isn't open-sourced.
-- It is hosted on **render**
+- It is hosted on **Render**.
-- To view the python code, please open an issue and the code will be sent to you privately
+- To view the Python code, please open an issue, and the code will be sent to you privately.

 ## 🖥️ Desktop View

-- This site is fully optimized for Desktop view
+- This site is fully optimized for desktop view.
-- Smaller screen haven't been optimized but i plan on doing that by the next upgrade (pls..bear with me 🙏)
+- Smaller screen sizes haven't been optimized yet, but I plan on doing that in the next upgrade (please bear with me 🙏).

 ## 🛑 Important Notes

-If for any reason you shoose to invest in any of the currencies displayed on this site...
+If for any reason you choose to invest in any of the currencies displayed on this site...
 Please DYOR before investing. **THE FINANCIAL MARKET IS A VOLATILE ONE...
 "BE CAREFUL WITH YOUR INVESTMENTS"**

 ## 🤝 Contributing